P E D R A R A U J O

 Pedro Araujo

-I hold a Bachelor's degree in Business Administration from the School of Engineering and Management Vaud and a Master's degree in Sociology from the University of Neuchâtel.
 I completed my PhD in Social Sciences at the University of Lausanne in September 2020, where I was a Graduate Assistant at the Institute of Social Sciences.
 I have also been a visiting scholar at the Department of Sociology of Columbia University.

 Email